 Thomas (Best: PoA, Worst: CoS)

 I’ll justify my number one choice by addressing my last two choices.
 Christopher Columbus is a perfectly fine director of excellent children’s films.
 So why should he be expected to make the Harry Potter films anything more than that?
 When he signed on to the series, the Goblet of Fire book hadn’t even been released yet.
-He really had no way of knowing what a dark, exciting and complex tale the series would become.
+He had no way of knowing what a dark, exciting, and complex tale the series would become.
 The first two films are fine, but they are ultimately just quality children’s films.

-Cuarón completely changed the game when he treated Prisoner of Azkaban as a dark fantasy adventure for all audiences.
+Cuarón completely changed the game when he treated the Prisoner of Azkaban as a dark fantasy adventure for all audiences.
 Columbus’ glimmering golden halls of Hogwarts needed a layer of grime and darkness, and Cuarón delivered that.
 Perhaps best captured in his vision of the dementors (easily the darkest thing brought to the series at that point) and the more foreboding areas he added to Hogwarts (the iconic clock tower), Cuarón’s touch would pave the way for future directors to approach these films as more than just children’s entertainment.